8th Report November 30, 2012

 Thank you so much for supporting Dennis Mutwiri, Nafisa Ayuko, and Michael Murigi, who have benefited greatly from the combination of university education and leadership training through community development activities.
-Importantly, their communities have benefited as much as they have.
-The projects have all progressed well as initial plans have been implemented and expanded.
+As we reported in August, graduated and is now teaching at a girls school, so we have asked Jemimah, another PATHWAYS scholar, to report on her project.
+The members of the communities have continued to benefit through the projects the PATHWAYS scholars have initiated.
 Below is an update on the specific progress they have made to improve the lives of their community members and their community environments.

 Dennis Mutwiri’s project – Solar panels, planting trees and fish farming.

 Dear Global Giving Donors and Friends,

 It is my hope that you are doing well.
 Am also good.
 I traveled home and I met and spent time with my group's members.
 We held a meeting to review the year 2012 and discuss the way forward.
 We had an opportunity to analyze and discuss each of the four projects.
 In this report, I will shed light on each of them.

 i.
 Fish Farming Project

 I begin with appreciating your aid in fencing the pond.
 We bought materials to complete this work and fencing will resume after members set a day to work on this.
 I had reported earlier that the Ministry had supplied us with 300 fingerlings.
 The group had earlier made effort to put more fingerlings ahead of the Ministry's supply.
 In total, the pond holds approximately 700 fish with around 400 ready for sale.
 In terms of feeding, the Ministry provides food for the fish.
 In October last year, we received 100 Kg of fish feeds.
 This will go a long way since a grown fish consumes only 3g daily.
 We have appointed a chairperson who attends the fish daily and attends seminars regarding fish farming frequently.

 As at now, at least two thirds of the pond's population is ready for market.